Fishing In Erie Pa

 In March, the Perch, Walleye, Steelhead, and smallmouth are there but hard to find.
 Tributaries would be the best place to go.

-In April, Early season Walleye fishing charters are jigging and trolling the lake’s tributaries’ waters.
+In April when fishing in Erie Pa, Early season Walleye fishing charters are jigging and trolling the lake’s tributaries’ waters.

 In May, the fishing is rapidly picking up in Lake Erie, PA.
-Lake Erie fishing charters are catching Perch, Walleye, and Smallmouths.
+Lake Erie fishing charters are catching Perch, Walleye, and Smallmouth bass.

 In June, Steelhead is found in deeper waters offshore on Lake Erie, PA, fishing trips.
 Smallmouths are biting, and Walleye fishing charters are entering the prime season.